pola-rs/polars-book/user_guide/src/introduction.md

 - Spark

   - Spark is designed for distributed workloads and uses the JVM.
 The setup for spark is complicated and the startup-time is slow.
-Polars has much better performance characteristics on a single machine.
-The API's are somewhat similar.
+On a single machine Polars has much better performance characteristics.
+If you need to process TB's of data spark is a better choice.

 - CuDF

+  - GPU's and CuDF are fast!
-  - GPU's are fast, but not readily available and expensive in production.
+    However, GPU's are not readily available and expensive in production.
 The amount of memory available on GPU often is a fraction of available RAM.
+    This (and out-of-core) processing means that polars can handle much larger data-sets.
-Next to that Polars is close in [performance to CuDF](https://zakopilo.hatenablog.jp/entry/2023/02/04/220552) and on some operations even faster.
+    Next to that Polars can be close in [performance to CuDF](https://zakopilo.hatenablog.jp/entry/2023/02/04/220552).
-    CuDF also doesn't optimize your query, so it is likely that on ETL jobs polars will be faster because it can elide unneeded work and materialization's.
+    CuDF doesn't optimize your query, so is not uncommon that on ETL jobs polars will be faster because it can elide unneeded work and materialization's.

 - Any